ChaosiumInc/QuestWorlds/markdown/QuestWorlds.md

         1. Decide if you want to defer your action, you can jump back into the order at any point.
         2. Conduct a **simple contest** as normal, but once the **outcome** has been determined, it becomes a number of **advantage points** scored by the winning side.
         3. The number of **advantage points** the winner garners at the end of each **round** depends on the difference in their **results**, (see below).
-        4. If either contestant reaches 0 **advantage points** or fewer, the contest is out of the contest.
+        4. If either contestant reaches 0 **advantage points** or fewer, the contestant is out of the contest.
+        5. Once a contestant is eliminated they free contestant can now engage with any other contestant and their AP totals remain as is.
 7. When all characters still in the contest have completed their action the **round** ends and a new one begins.
 8. When one side has reduced all of its opponents to 0 or fewer **APs** the contest ends.
 9. Award **experience points** if appropriate (see §8.1).